Thyroid Cancer: Specialists, Diagnosis And Treatment

 • Fatigue: Chemotherapy can cause fatigue, which may persist for several weeks after treatment.

-• Mouth sores: Some chemotherapy drugs can cause sores in the mouth, throat, and esophagus.
+• Mouth sores: Some chemotherapy drugs can cause sores in the mouth, throat, and oesophagus.

 • Decreased appetite: Chemotherapy can cause a decreased appetite and weight loss.